vithaluntold/process/replit.md

 - **Advanced Reporting**: Export insights to stakeholders in PDF, Excel, and PowerPoint
 - **Collaboration**: Team-based process improvement with comments, mentions, and threads

-EPI X-Ray doesn't just show you what happened—it shows you what's happening, what will happen, and what could happen if you make the right changes.
+EPI-Q doesn't just show you what happened—it shows you what's happening, what will happen, and what could happen if you make the right changes.
 It's process mining evolved for the AI era, designed to make every organization faster, smarter, and more efficient.

 ## User Preferences
 - Prefers comprehensive documentation with detailed feature descriptions and step-by-step user guides
 - Consistent dashboard structure and navigation across all module pages

 ## System Architecture
-The EPI X-Ray platform is built with Next.js 15.5.4, React 19.1.0, and TypeScript, utilizing pnpm as the package manager.
+The EPI-Q platform is built with Next.js 15.5.4, React 19.1.0, and TypeScript, utilizing pnpm as the package manager.
 The frontend runs on port 5000.

 **UI/UX Design:**
 - **Styling**: Tailwind CSS v4 with shadcn/ui components and custom brand color utilities.